14 Bedroom Design Ideas We Love

 When deciding on the layout of your Zen bedroom, consider following some simple Feng Shui bedroom tips to help create a good flow of positive energy.
 Instructions include placing your bed centrally in the room with matching bedside chests on either side.

 There are two micro-trends within Zen bedroom design, check them out below for further inspiration:

 This is a Danish concept that’s also associated with peace and relaxation.
 Pronounced as ‘hue-gah’ this bedroom trend focuses on creating a cosy ambience, being present and switching off from the outside world.
 Read how to create a hygge bedroom here.

-With holidays cancelled throughout most of 2020, many people have started to bring exotic and getaway elements into their homes and bedrooms for a touch of unique flair and the feeling of making a staycation.
+Many people have started to bring exotic and getaway elements into their homes and bedrooms for a touch of unique flair and the feeling of making a staycation.

 Style elements include dark wooden furniture with intricate engraving, embroidered and tasselled cushions, patterned throws and statement pendant lighting.
 Colours like saffron yellow, blood orange and magenta are all ticks in the Moroccan vibe boxes.
 Feel content while basking in your homemade mirage and remember to practise being present.
 Ohmmm…

 This design idea involves bold hues such as cobalt blue, forest green and ochre yellow.
 Pick one daring colour instead of an assorted colour scheme and use your chosen shade throughout your bedroom, whether this is with accessories such as vases, pillows or curtains, or by simply painting all of the walls this shade.